Search results for

 Some companies like Fairphone are well ahead of the competition regarding consumer-centric design and repairability.
 I think we’re a long way off from that being the norm.

 Should this trend continue, which I hope it does, we consumers may start feeling more valued by big-name brands.
-No company is perfect, but no matter how you slice it, Apple has received near-universal commendation for its hearing aid certification on the AirPods Pro 2.
+No company is perfect, but no matter how you slice it, Apple has received near-universal commendation for its hearing aid certification on the AirPods Pro 2—and now it’s doubled down by adding Live Translation a year later.

 I’m not saying every company can or should make their earbuds hearing aids.
 I simply hope this serves as a sign to the competition: to retain customers in this highly competitive market, you must offer value throughout a product’s life cycle.
 Perhaps this will spark real pushback against the trend of planned obsolesce.
 (Ironic that Apple is an example of a force pushing against this given its history.)